 This method causes the marshmallows to set up faster without drying them out.

-Place the marshmallows or rice treats on a plate or tray, and set them in the refrigerator or a cool, dry location.
-Do not cover them with a lid or plastic wrap, which will keep moisture in.
+- Place the marshmallows or rice treats on a plate or tray, and set them in the refrigerator or a cool, dry location.
+Don't cover them with a lid or plastic wrap, as that keeps moisture in.